 Ash content was determined using the method described by AOAC (1995).
 An empty platinum crucible was washed, dried, and weighed.
 Approximately 2 g of the sample was placed in the crucible and incinerated in a muffle furnace at 550 °C for 3 hours.
 After ashing, the crucible was cooled in a desiccator and reweighed.

-Calculations
+Calculations:

 Where: W1 = Weight of empty platinum crucible